 - Taking alcohol education classes or treatment programs.

-Your probation sentence may not be limited to just one of these.
-For example, you may be ordered to take alcohol classes and also perform community service.
-Additionally, the judge has the power to order other types of alternative sentences not listed here.
-These are just the most common.
+The court may use other restrictions for your probation sentence.
+For example, the court may order you to take alcohol classes and also perform community service.
+Additionally, the judge can order other types of alternative sentences not listed here.

-If you are given a form of alternative sentencing, you will need to complete both it and the normal “general” probation period.
+If you face a form of alternative sentencing, you must complete both it and the standard “general” probation period.
+An attorney can give you more information about this penalty and explain how probation works in a DUI charge in Los Angeles.

 What Happens If You Violate Your DUI Probation?

-The most common way that people violate their DUI probation is by driving illegally.
-This can mean driving without a license, driving on a suspended license, not carrying the right insurance, or driving somewhere that’s not allowed by your restricted driving privileges.
+The most common way that people violate their DUI probation is by driving illegally by driving without a license, driving on a suspended license, not carrying the right insurance, or driving somewhere that’s not allowed by your restricted driving privileges.
 The penalties are severe.
 Do not take any chances with driving while on probation.

 Other ways to violate probation include:

-- Failing to complete DUI school, or not giving the court proof that you competed it.
+- Failing to complete DUI school or not giving the court proof that you completed it.

-- Failing to install an ignition interlock device if it was ordered, or tampering with it.
+- Failing to install an ignition interlock device or tampering with it.

 - Failing to complete your alternative sentencing.